tibordp/bgpcompare/README.md

 performed on these two files.
 Use it to compare BGP route tables for missing routes.

-BgpCompare is a free software published under the terms of GNU Lesser General Public Licence version 3.
+BgpCompare is free software published under the terms of GNU Lesser General Public Licence version 3.
 See LICENCE for more info.

 Installation instructions